 - 3.3.38 The Business Board has been reviewing its membership in response to the national Local Enterprise Partnership review (Mary Ney, 2017) and government's response "Strengthened Local Enterprise Partnerships" (July 2018).
 The current membership comprises of fourteen members, which includes two public sector members and up to twelve business representatives as follows: - The Mayor and the Portfolio Holder for Economic Growth of the Cambridgeshire and Peterborough Combined Authority shall be nonvoting members of the Business Board by virtue of their office.
-Thus, ensuring close working relationship between the Combined Authority and the Business Board. - Twelve private sector members appointed from the key sectors across the Cambridgeshire and Peterborough area. - One of the twelve private sector members is appointed specifically to represent the interests of the Small and Medium Sized Enterprises (SME) sector, one member represents the education sector and one member is appointed as an international business representative. - 3.3.39 The Business Board membership meets the requirements for two thirds of the members to be private sector representatives and does not exceed the maximum of 20 members.
-Whilst all appointments to the Business Board have been made on merit, in accordance with Government requirements the Business Board will aim to improve the gender balance and representation of those with protected characteristics on its board with the following aims: - That women make up at least one third of Business Board. - With an expectation for equal representation by 2023. - Ensure its Board is representative of the businesses and communities they serve. - 3.3.40 The Business Board will regularly review its agenda balance on the Business Board and any committees. - 3.3.41 The Business Board Constitution sets out its role, the principles of membership and the terms of office. - The term of office for private sector representatives will normally be a maximum of three (3) years, and subject to a maximum of one consecutive term.
+Thus, ensuring a close working relationship between the Combined Authority and the Business Board. - Twelve private sector members appointed from the key sectors across the Cambridgeshire and Peterborough area. - One of the twelve private sector members is appointed specifically to represent the interests of the Small and Medium Sized Enterprises (SME) sector, one member represents the education sector and one member is appointed as an international business representative. - 3.3.39 The Business Board membership meets the requirements for two thirds of the members to be private sector representatives and does not exceed the maximum of 20 members.
+Whilst all appointments to the Business Board have been made on merit, in accordance with Government requirements the Business Board will aim to improve the gender balance and representation of those with protected characteristics on its board with the following aims: - That women make up at least one third of Business Board. - With an expectation for equal representation by 2023. - Ensure its Board is representative of the businesses and communities they serve.
+This means a broadened membership of the Board which will include representation from local Business Representatives Organisations and Trade Unions. - 3.3.40 The Business Board will regularly review its gender balance on the Business Board and any committees. - 3.3.41 The Business Board Constitution sets out its role, the principles of membership and the terms of office. - The term of office for private sector representatives will normally be a maximum of three (3) years, and subject to a maximum of one consecutive term.